sghuang19/cs203b-fa20/project-report.md

 Matrix mltiplication (MM) is a practical application of Linear Algebra.
 It is used in many fields, including mathematics, physics and electrical engineering (**Cite**).
 In real life, no matter calculating the path between two place or solving the profit problem of goods, it always be of great use.

 Previously, people used traditional matrix multiplication, which was based on the definition of MM, to calculate the product of two matrices.
 It's pseudocode is
-Previously, people used traditional matrix multiplication, which was based on the definition of MM, to calculate the product of two matrices.
-It's pseudocode is

 ```python
 SQUARE MATRIX MULTIPLY(A,B)